 Equity in Tenure and Promotion Abstracts

-L. Blum, Breaking the Silence [On the Jenny Harrison Case]
+L. Blum, Breaking the Silence [An unpublished manuscript on the Jenny Harrison Berkeley Tenure Case]

 A comprehensive discussion of the promotion and tenure case of Jenny Harrison at Berkeley.